joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 aggregations using the `GROUP BY` operator in pig.
 If this is familiar to you, feel free to skip ahead to the next section.

-Lets imagine a simple data set of people.
-For each person, we know their name, the country they live in, their gender, the sport they play, and their height.
+Imagine a simple data set of people where for each person we know their name, the country they live in, their gender, the sport they play, and their height.

 ```